keyboardcat1/BitwiseWGC/README.md

 > "A farmer went to a market and purchased a wolf, a goat, and a cabbage.
 On his way home, the farmer came to the bank of a river and rented a boat.
 But crossing the river by boat, the farmer could carry only himself and a single one of his purchases: the wolf, the goat, or the cabbage."

-This optimized program aims to solve this problem for an arbitrary amount of purchases and places on the boat for the purchases.
+This optimized program aims to solve this problem for an arbitrary amount of purchases and places on the boat for the purchases, where every purchase has a single prey except the last.

 ## The solution